 Looking for the perfect Paso Robles itinerary?
-Planning a trip to Paso Robles California wine country can be overwhelming, especially if it’s your first visit to the area.
-This travel guide to Paso Robles has you covered: I’ve got a rundown of exactly how to spend your time in Paso Robles, including where to go wine tasting, where to eat, and where to stay!
-Read on for the full guide.
+Planning a weekend trip to Paso Robles California wine country can be overwhelming, especially if it’s your first visit to the area.
+This travel guide to Paso Robles has you covered: I’ve got a rundown of exactly how to spend two days in Paso Robles, including where to go wine tasting, where to eat, and where to stay!
+Read on for the full guide – it’s got everything you need for the perfect Paso Robles weekend getaway.

-If you love wine tasting, check out my rundown on how to have the perfect weekend in Napa Valley, as well as the best 5 wineries to visit in Sonoma County, California.
+If you love wine tasting, check out what to do for the perfect Napa Valley itinerary as well as the best wine tasting in Sonoma, California.

 Where to Stay in Paso Robles, California